Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why saved videos should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why saved videos should be judged with fair criteria", the reader may be in a privacy concern around photos, notes, and AI-supported suggestions, and the job is to decide whether the next session should be shorter.
-This article gives context for "Why saved videos should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: saved videos" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: saved videos", the reader may be in a privacy concern around photos, notes, and AI-supported suggestions, and the job is to decide whether the next session should be shorter.
+This article gives context for "Fair criteria: saved videos", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway